vr0n/talist/README.md

 I deeply appreciate the work that the team at Trello is doing, but I got tired of using a web app and decided to make a very simple CLI app to replace Trello.

+NOTES:
+This is the alpha version.
+It doesn't work so great, but it's serviceable.
+There is a problem I can't solve with Nim/sqlite3 not being able to call a database file without an absolute path or a "relative path" where the path starts from the root directory of app.
+To solve this, a variable called `home` has been added to talist.nim which you should edit to match your path to the desired db file.

 TO-DO:
 - Make DB network-based if at all possible
 - Either print out known Boards or print all Boards at once